Inclusive Learning Support

 Richmond upon Thames College is passionate about supporting students with learning difficulties and/or disabilities in a safe and inspiring learning environment.
 We have a dedicated team of skilled specialists who are responsible for ensuring that effective and appropriate support and reasonable adjustments are in place for students requiring assistance with accessing their academic studies and in their progression on to further/higher education, apprenticeships or employment.
 If you need reasonable adjustments for an adult course, please scroll down to the adult course section of this page.

-We have a team of specialist staff who are experienced in supporting learners with Dyslexia, Dyspraxia, Autism, Attention Deficit (Hyperactivity) Disorder, Social, Emotional and Mental Health, sensory and physical needs, moderate and severe learning difficulties.
+We have a team of specialist staff who are experienced in supporting learners with Dyslexia, Dyspraxia, Autism, Attention Deficit (Hyperactivity) Disorder, sensory and physical needs, moderate and severe learning difficulties.

 Types of Additional Learning Support:

 - Specialist assessors who can screen for exam access arrangements

 - Drop in sessions for coursework, study skills, Functional Skills English and Maths, ESOL needs, dyslexia support

 - Support for learners with visual, hearing, speech or mobility needs

 - Specialists in autism, dyslexia and specific learning difficulties

 - Access to specialist equipment – such as tablets, laptops, reading pens and keyboards

 The Learning Support Workshop (G32) is a supportive study area accessible to students who have additional learning needs and high needs.

 How do I get support?